DenJens/Hangfire.Documentation/tutorials/highlight.rst

    Install-Package Hangfire

-After the package installed, add or update the OWIN Startup class with the following lines of code.
+After the package is installed, add or update the OWIN Startup class with the following lines of code.

 .. code-block:: c#